Visiting in Spring: Prague

 If you are in the area, why not take a look at some of the other Jewish heritage sites such as the Jewish Town Hall or the Old Jewish Cemetery, Europe’s oldest surviving Jewish cemetery.

 While still in the Jewish town, you can take a look at the birthplace of writer Franz Kafka.
 Better yet, you can take part in one of the many Franz Kafka tours offered by operators in the city.
 Starting at the Old Town Square, you can learn all about Kafka’s life, visit residences in which he lived and see some of his favorite spots.
 Even if you are not well-versed in his prose style, it’s a great opportunity to see the city and enjoy being outside in the springtime air.

 Prague is Known for Its Beer for a Reason

 Prague is a city where its local beers have become staple beers worldwide.
 However, more than Budvar and Staropramen, Prague has a rich history and current culture of beer making.
 If you stay with us at the K+K Hotel Fenix, you can start off with a drink in the Fenix Bar & Bistro.
 From there, you can head off through Wenceslas Square and try any number of venues where beer is respected for the art it is.

 These may include the Letná Beer Garden for some sunny drinks, the Lokál for a modern stylish twist on the classic beer hall or cram yourself into U Medvídků, a microbrewery with little space, but a lot of character.

-Once you've had your fill of suds, you can come back and relax in luxury at the K+K Hotel Fenix or K+K Hotel Central.
-Opt for our 'Travel in Style' package and you'll have one of our classic rooms to rest up, free limousine travel for your departure to the airport and more.
-It's also available all year round in case spring isn't your thing.
+Once you’ve had your fill of suds, you can come back and relax in luxury at the K+K Hotel Fenix or K+K Hotel Central.
+Opt for our ‘Travel in Style‘ offer and you’ll have one of our classic rooms to rest up, free limousine travel for your departure to the airport and more.
+It’s also available all year round in case spring isn’t your thing.